TENET-RCCPII/identity-2019/A-Z_of_BlendedLearningSIGMeeting-JHB2018.md

 #### Arrival

 For those of you arriving at OR Tambo airport, please feel free to make use of the free shuttle that commutes between the hotel/venue and the airport.
-The <a href="https://bit.ly/2w70GdO">shuttle schedule can be viewed online</a>. *{See "Shuttle" below for info about where to wait}*
+The <a href="http://www.emperorspalace.com/themes/docs/hotels/Emperors-Palace-Airport-Shuttle-Service.pdf">shuttle schedule can be viewed online</a>. *{See "Shuttle" below for info about where to wait}*

 For those arriving on Monday morning, please take note that registration start start at 9:00 am but the formal program only kicks off at 10:00 to accommodate people flying in early on Monday morning and those traveling through traffic.

 #### Accommodation

-If your accommodation is funded by RCCPII it will be booked on a dinner, bed, and breakfast basis at the <a href="https://www.birchwoodhotel.co.za/">Birchwood Hotel</a>, Viewpoint Road Bartlett,Boksburg.
+If your accommodation is funded by RCCPII it will be booked on a dinner, bed, and breakfast basis at the <a href="http://www.emperorspalace.com/hotels/peermont-metcourt-hotel">Peermont Metcourt Hotel</a>, Viewpoint Road Bartlett,Boksburg.

-If you are arranging your own accommodation, please feel free to make use of the special rates negotiated for the event at the <a href="https://www.birchwoodhotel.co.za/">Birchwood Hotel</a>, Viewpoint Road Bartlett,Boksburg.
+If you are arranging your own accommodation, please feel free to make use of the special rates negotiated for the event at the <a href="https://www.birchwoodhotel.co.za/">Birchwood Hotel</a>, 64 Jones Rd, O.R.
+Tambo, Kempton Park, 1620.
 You can contact the hotel directly and indicate that you are part of the Blended Learning SIG group to access these rates.

 #### Allies